ucb-stat133/stat133-spring-2018/data/nba2017-salary-points-dictionary.md

 + `PF`: power forward
 + `C`: center

-The values in `points` result from adding all scored points:
+The values in `scored` result from adding all scored points:

 ```r
 points1 + (2 * points2) + (3 * points3)